paperreduction/Rapid-TUPPLUR/README.md

 This project is yet another TUPPLUR Roller Blind automation project.
 It's based on an ESP8266 which utilizes MQTT for communication with HomeAssistant.
 It supports command, postion, availability, and set_position topics with the default payloads used by the MQTT Cover Platform.
 There are also a few configuration/calibration topics (details further down).

+My goal is to integrate all of this into Tasmota and to have as close to a plug-n-play solution as possible.

 HomeAssistant configuration to operate Rapid TUPPLUR:

 ```yaml